What is the McCarter LAB?

 McCarter commissions playwrights whose stories, craft, and voices we believe in nurturing.
 Artists receive a commissioning fee, developmental support and an invitation to the annual Sallie B. Goodman Artist Retreat.

-Current commissions: Rachel Bonds, Denis O’Hare, Jiehae Park, Lisa Peterson.
+Current commissions: Rachel Bonds, Naomi Iizuka, Denis O’Hare, Lisa Peterson.

 Past commissioned artists include: Edward Albee, Eric Bogosian, Marina Carr, Nilo Cruz, John Guare, Beth Henley, Emily Mann, Dael Orlandersmith, Polly Pen, Will Power, Regina Taylor, Stephen Wadsworth, Doug Wright.